Creative Assembly: Buyout and later games (2005–2016)

 On 6 December 2012, a partnership between Games Workshop and Creative Assembly was announced.
 Also announced was the creation of a new Warhammer Fantasy Battle game.
 On 5 April 2013, it was announced that Sega Studios Australia (formerly known as The Creative Assembly Australia) will be shut down later in the year.
 On 3 September 2013, Creative Assembly released Total War: Rome II.
 The game uses an updated Warscape engine and suffered from technical issues shortly after release which eventually led to Creative Assembly's creative director, Mike Simpson, apologising publicly for the widespread technical issues.
 In the ten months following release, Creative Assembly released fourteen patches for the game, solving most technical issues and balancing gameplay.
 As of July 2014, the game currently stands at a rating of 76/100 on Metacritic by critics.

 Alien: Isolation is a first person stealth horror game based on the film Alien.
 The game was released on 7 October 2014 for PC, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
-In 2016, the company released the game Total War: Warhammer, which is set to be the first game in a trilogy.
-Currently they are developing the following games: Total War: Arena and Total War Battles: Kingdom, which are free-to-play games set in the Total War universe.
+In 2016, the company released the game Total War: Warhammer, which was the first game in a trilogy.

 Expansion (2017–present)

 In February 2017, the studio released Halo Wars 2, which received positive reviews.
 In March 2017 Creative Assembly announced the acquisition of Crytek Black Sea, which was shut down in December 2016.
 This was the first studio opened by Creative Assembly abroad.
 The studio has been renamed to Creative Assembly Sofia.

 In September 2017, the studio released the second game in the Warhammer Fantasy series, Total War: Warhammer II.
 In May 2018, Creative Assembly then went on to release the Thrones of Britannia, the first in its Saga Series.
 In February 2019, Creative Assembly announced the cancellation of Total War: Arena.

-Total War: Three Kingdoms has been released as of 23 May 2019, and received positive reviews.
+Total War: Three Kingdoms has been released as of 23 May 2019, and received positive reviews.Total War: Warhammer III was released on 17 February 2022.

-Total War: Warhammer III was released on February 17, 2022, to positive reception from critics.
+On 28 September 2023, Sega announced it was cancelling Hyenas.
+As a result of the cancellation, an unknown number of employees were laid off from Creative Assembly.
+In March 2024, Sega announced it would cut 240 roles across Sega Europe, Creative Assembly and Sega HARDlight.